mnot/I-D/variants/draft.md

 To be usable with Variants, proactive content negotiation mechanisms need to be specified to take advantage of it.
 Specifically, they:

 * MUST define a request header field that advertises the clients preferences or capabilities, whose field-name SHOULD begin with "Accept-".
-* MUST define a response header field that indicates the result of selection, whose field-name SHOULD begin with "Content-" and whose field-value SHOULD be a token.
+* MUST define the syntax of available-values that will occur in Variants and Variant-Key.
 * MUST define an algorithm for selecting a result.
-It MUST return an ordered list of selected responses, given the incoming request, a list of selected responses, and the list of available values from `Variants`.
+It MUST return an ordered list of selected responses, given the incoming request, a list of selected responses, and the list of available values from Variants.
 If the result is an empty list, it implies that the cache does not contain an appropriate response.

 {{backports}} fulfils these requirements for some existing proactive content negotiation mechanisms in HTTP.

-Note that unlike Vary, Variants does not use stored request headers to help select a response; this is why defining a response header to aid identification and selection is required.

 ## Cache Behaviour {#cache}

-Caches that implement the `Variants` header field and the relevant semantics of the field-name it contains can use that knowledge to either select an appropriate stored representation, or forward the request if no appropriate representation is stored.
+Caches that implement the Variants header field and the relevant semantics of the field-name it contains can use that knowledge to either select an appropriate stored representation, or forward the request if no appropriate representation is stored.

-They do so by running this algorithm (or its functional equivalent) upon receiving a request, `incoming-request`:
+They do so by running this algorithm (or its functional equivalent) upon receiving a request, incoming-request:

+1. Let selected-responses be a list of the stored responses suitable for reuse as defined in {{!RFC7234}} Section 4, excepting the requirement to calculate a secondary cache key.
+2. Order selected-responses by the "Date" header field, most recent to least recent.
+3. If the freshest (as per {{!RFC7234}}, Section 4.2) has one or more "Variants" header field(s):
+   1. Select one member of selected_responses and let its "Variants" header field-value(s) be variants-header.
+This SHOULD be the most recent response, but MAY be from an older one as long as it is still fresh.
+   1. Let possible-values be an empty list.
+   2. For each variant in variants-header:
+      1. If variant's field-name corresponds to the response header field identified by a content negotiation mechanism that the implementation supports:
+         1. Let request-value be the field-value of the request header field(s) identified by the content negotiation mechanism.
+         2. Let available-values be a list containing all available-value for the variant.
+         3. Let selected-values be the result of running the algorithm defined by the content negotiation mechanism with request-value and available-values.
+         4. Append selected-values to possible-values.

+         At this point, possible-values will be a list of lists, each member of the top-level list corresponding to a variant-item in the Variants header field-value, containing zero or more items indicating available-values that are actually present and fresh in the cache, in order of preference, greatest to least.

+   3. If any member of possible-values is an empty list, stop processing and forward the request towards the origin, since an acceptable response is not stored in the cache.
+   4.

+         4. For the purposes of selecting a response, ignore the content negotiation's identified request header field-name in the "Vary" header field of each member of `selected-responses`, if present.

 1. Let `selected-responses` be a list of the stored responses suitable for reuse as defined in {{!RFC7234}} Section 4, excepting the requirement to calculate a secondary cache key.
 2. Order `selected-responses` by the "Date" header field, most recent to least recent.